yusuf/empower/README.md

 The admin panel is by default located at the url of **yoursite.com/sorora**, you can change this by editing the config.php file for Empower and changing the value associated with `baseurl`

+### Default Admin User

+The default admin user email is "admin@admin.com" and the password is "password" (without the quotes)

 ### Database Table Prefixes

 All packages from Sorora that create tables will prepend them with the prefix specified in the `dbprefix` option found in Empower's `config.php` - by default this value is blank.
 To add a prefix to tables created by Sorora packages, simply put the value in this configuration option.